-Mold A is 1986 mm wide, 950 mm long, and 40 mm thick.
+Mold A is 1,986 mm wide, 950 mm long and 40 mm thick.
 It has a rectangular array of mold bolts at 108 mm in the width direction and 133 mm in the casting direction, except for the top and bottom row of bolts.
-There are three rows of thermocouples at 205, 355, and 505 mm below the top of the mold, spaced at 108 mm in the width direction, directly in between bolt columns.
+There are three rows of thermocouples at 205 mm, 355 mm and 505 mm below the top of the mold, spaced at 108 mm in the width direction, directly between bolt columns.
 The calibration domain models a typical thermocouple in the middle row of thermocouples, extending to its four nearest bolts.
-The periodic nature of this mold geometry allows use of the "fundamental" calibration domain shown in Figures 3-5.
+The periodic nature of this mold geometry allows use of the "fundamental" calibration domain, shown in Figures 3-5.
 As seen in Figure 3, the water channels immediately adjacent to the bolt columns curve around the bolt holes; except for these regions, the channel pitch is 17.7 mm.
-Each fundamental domain has six 16-mm deep ball-end-milled channels, which run almost the entire length of the mold between any two adjacent columns of bolt holes.
+Each fundamental domain has six 16-mm-deep ball-end-milled channels, which run almost the entire length of the mold between any two adjacent columns of bolt holes.
 The two channels directly adjacent to a column of bolt holes are 6 mm wide, while the "standard" channels are 5 mm wide.

-Mold B is 1860 mm wide, 1100 mm long, and 80 mm thick.
-It has a funnel that is 750 mm wide with a 260-mm wide "inner flat" region.
+Mold B is 1,860 mm wide, 1,100 mm long and 80 mm thick.
+It has a funnel that is 750 mm wide with a 260-mm-wide "inner flat" region.
 The funnel tapers from a 23.4-mm crown to an 8-mm crown at mold exit.
 This mold has a rectangular array of mold bolts at 212.5 mm in the width direction and 125 mm in the casting direction.
 There is a thermocouple hole drilled into every bolt hole, except for the topmost row and outermost columns of bolts.
-The water channels consist of banks of 18 ball-end milled channels, 5-mm across, 15-mm deep, and 10-mm pitch, between two bolt columns, with gun-drilled 12-mm circular channels immediately adjacent to the bolt holes.
+The water channels consist of banks of 18 ball-end-milled channels, 5 mm across, 15 mm deep and 10 mm pitch, between two bolt columns, with gun-drilled 12-mm circular channels immediately adjacent to the bolt holes.
 The calibration domain models a typical thermocouple outside of the funnel region, and includes one circular channel and nine ball-end-milled channels.

-3D Model Results

-The 3D model of the mold contains the exact geometry of a portion of the mold geometry, chosen here as the fundamental domain shown in Fig. 3, for Case 1.
+3D Model Results - The 3D model of the mold contains the exact geometry of a portion of the mold geometry, chosen here as the fundamental domain shown in Figure 3, for case 1.
 The three process parameters input to this model are simply: